-How this Scam Plays Out
+How This Adult Scam Plays Out

 “You don’t know me and you’re thinking why you received this email, right?